Zabolekar/shared-multilang/README.md

 Creates simple shared libraries.
-Uses them from C. Only tested on Linux.
+Uses them from C and Python.
+Only tested on Linux.

 Languages tested:
 - C